Gliniak/SharpBoy/README.md

 CPU:
 - Add remain not implemented opcodes
+- IRQ Support
 - (Probably) Some fixes to actually implemented one

 GPU:
-- Everything, Only Basic OpenGL window is working ATM.
-Not even data is stored in VRAM
+- Everything, Only Basic OpenGL window is working ATM

 Memory:
 - Basic functionality is working, need to add MCB support and come assertions to r/w memory operations